 Dr. Li’s curriculum has proven to be successful again and again over the years because he simply knows what works and what doesn’t.
-Over the course of almost two decades, his extensive experience in the field of education extends far beyond the scope of traditional schooling.
-Designed for the best and brightest students, his renowned curriculum is a refreshing reminder of what a strong mathemtical and verbal education should be.
+Over the course more than two decades, his extensive experience in the field of education extends far beyond the scope of traditional schooling.
+Designed for the best and brightest students, his renowned curriculum is a refreshing reminder of what solid mathematical and English education should be.

 About our Team: